 • A unique welcoming lobby allowing guests an easy connection to Ford House activities

-• A dedicated education wing with two multifunctional classrooms and outdoor classroom space
+• A dedicated education wing with spaces for educational programs

-• Exhibition space specifically for traveling and changing exhibits
+• Exhibit space specifically for traveling and changing exhibits

-• Orientation space with a new audio-visual experience introducing visitors to the Ford Family story
+• Exhibit space for a permanent orientation exhibit with a new audio-visual experience introducing visitors to the Ford Family story

-• Expansion of the popular Cotswold Café, which will have 50 percent more seating.
-With additional outdoor seating, it will be among the few dining locations in the area with views of Lake St. Clair.
+• A new restaurant with more seating than Ford House's previous restaurant.
+With additional outdoor seating, it will be among the few dining locations in the area with views of Lake St. Clair / Ford Cove.

-• A second floor event space with glass walls overlooking Ford Cove
+• A second floor event rental space with a glass wall overlooking Ford Cove

-Currently, the vast majority of staff offices are in our historic buildings, including inside the main house.
-Relocating our operational activities to a specially designed administration building will take that heavy use out of the house.
+Currently, the vast majority of staff offices are in our historic buildings, including inside the Main Residence.
+Relocating our operational activities to a specially-designed Administration Building will alleviate heavy use of the historic buildings.
 It will also allow us the opportunity to restore the spaces that once housed the staff quarters.
-Once restored, we will be able to bring to life the ‘behind the scenes’ story of the estate – what it took to keep the house and the expansive grounds humming.
+Once restored, we will be able to restore those spaces and bring to life the behind-the-scenes story of the estate – what it took to keep the house and the expansive grounds humming.

 A sustainable administrative space

-The new 17,000 square foot administration building will bring all Ford House operations into the same location.
+The new 17,000 square foot Administration Building will bring nearly all Ford House operations into the same location.